contagon/handbook/handbook/32-repentance-and-membership-councils.md

 Those who have formal membership restrictions are still members of the Church.
 However, their Church membership privileges are restricted as follows:

 * They may not enter a temple.
 However, they may continue wearing the temple garment if endowed.
-If the member has a temple recommend, the leader cancels it in the Leader and Clerk Resources system.
+If the member has a temple recommend, the leader cancels it in LCR.
 * They may not exercise the priesthood.
 * They may not partake of the sacrament or participate in the sustaining of Church officers.
 * They may not give a talk, lesson, or prayer in Church settings.
 Nor may they serve in a Church calling.